| Early History Originally the

 and vassal states.
 Their subjects were made tributary, worked in

-commission for the state, and had to fight in the wars of its kings.
+commission for the state, and had to fight in the wars of its Kings.
 In

 return they were given use of land, dispensation of justice, and the